 Carol Bradley Bursack at AgingCare.com has compiled some tips that can help you make the process a little bit easier:

-- If you are having trouble deciding whether to keep, donate or discard, create an ”undecided” category of things that can be stored for a couple or months and decided on at another specific date.
+- If you are having trouble deciding whether to keep, donate or discard, create an “undecided” category of things that can be stored for a set amount of time and revisited later.

 - Focus on the positive.
-This move is not the end of the road, but a new path that offers new opportunities for a simplified life focused on the things that matter most.
+This move is not the end of the road.
+It is a new path that offers new opportunities.
+You are headed for a simplified life with the ability to focus on the things that matter most and let go of responsibilities that create stress and difficulty.

-If you need the extra help moving, senior downsizing services may be useful.
-They cost money, but they are often a more worry-free way to move when you are over 55.
+If you need some muscle and know-how when you're moving, senior downsizing services may be useful.
+This service for hire offers a more worry-free way to move when you are over 55 and require assistance with the physical demands of moving.